JhulFramework/PHPServer4ODK/README.md

 	- user: odkadmin
 	- pass: odkadmin

-- Use empty/any credentials on odk collect
+- Use any credentials on odk collect